a7medfat7y10/ITI-Professional-Web-Development/README.md

 <!-- This is a Markdown file with some HTML and CSS styles -->

 <!-- Title -->
-# Ahmed Mohamed Fathy's Internship Tasks
+# Ahmed Fathy's ITI 9-Month Tasks

 <!-- Introduction -->
 I'm Ahmed Mohamed Fathy, a fresh graduate petroleum engineer who is passionate about programming.
 Recently, I joined the 9-Month Program provided by Information Technology Institute in the Professional Web Development & BI Track - Smart Village.